guyrt/datamaster/client/README.md

 - dm list name should list the files/projects in that dataset. have a recursive command

-our system works fine for python workflows. how common are those? how would we work with things like direct S3 to S3 workloads? what engines like airflow do we support and how? what do we do with pyspark?
+our system works fine for python workflows. how common are those? how would we work with things like direct S3 to S3 workloads? what do we do with pyspark?

 *** - maybe we should keep a "filesystemtype" stamp that tracks differently? ***

-how important is it that we have this python easy demo?